 The Dark Crystal was not a huge success when it came out, partly because some protested against the quite adult nature of the film – the scariness of the Skeksis, the torture of the Podlings – partly also because the film came out not long after and was overshadowed by the massive success of Steven Spielberg’s E.T. – The Extra-Terrestrial (1982).
 It has however gained an enormous afterlife since then.
 If nothing else, The Dark Crystal is worth seeing as an exercise in ranking imagination and its unlimited technical realisation.
 The depth of detail put into the design of this world and sets is stunning.

 In 2006, the Henson company announced plans for a sequel to be entitled The Power of the Dark Crystal, although this was stalled and nothing further appears to have emerged.
-More recently, this has evolved into the upcoming tv series The Dark Crystal: Age of Resistance (2018– ).
+This finally emerged as the ten-episode tv series The Dark Crystal: Age of Resistance (2019).

 Without Frank Oz, Jim Henson went on to direct the George Lucas produced Labyrinth (1986), another similar venture into fantasy containing an amazing range of non-human puppet creations.
 Henson died in 1990 of streptococcal pneumonia, preventing what could well have been a major career as a fantasy director.
 Henson also produced the animated The Muppet Babies (1984-91); Fraggle Rock (1983-8), another Muppet-styled series concerning a gonzo wainscot society, the live-action tv series’ The Storyteller (1987) and The Storyteller: The Greek Myths (1990) that used Henson Workshop creations to illustrate tales from myth and fairytale; the short-lived anthology series The Jim Henson Hour (1989); and produced and provided the creatures for Nicolas Roeg’s film adaptation of Roald Dahl’s The Witches (1990).